rticommunity/rticonnextdds-connector-py/examples/python/README.md

 ```

 #### write a sample
-To write a sample first we have to get a reference to the output port:
+To write a sample, first get a reference to the output port:

 ```py
 output = connector.getOutput("MyPublisher::MySquareWriter")
 ```

-then we have to set the instance's fields:
+Then set the instance's fields:

 ```py
 output.instance.setNumber("x", 1);